mabdullahabid/jekyll-blog/index.md

 ### About
 Hi, I'm Abdullah, an aspiring developer.
-I love building things, hanging out with my wife , and playing with my kids.
+I love building things, hanging out with my wife, and playing with my kids.

 ### Recent Projects
 Leagent